Silu00/sp500-sql-dashboard/README.md

 -Compute daily statistics and average volatility -Track monthly averages and the longest streaks of gains or losses

-All analysis is done using only SQL.
+All analysis is done using SQL and Python to visualize.